How to learn astrology

 So when you feel you are ready to roll your sleeves up and start working with some of the world’s best astrological teachers, you can view our full catalogue here.

-Once you feel that you are getting the basics under your belt you might want to explore our short courses – these are designed to allow you to dip and in and out of the material while you go about your busy day.
+Once you feel that you are getting the basics under your belt you might want to explore our online schools – these are designed to engage you with one lecture a week but lots of help with support material and forums.
+They usually run for four weeks.

 Steps to learning… the order of subjects